annutt2031/BSA03_HowToRequirements/README.md

 **For task 2:**

 1. Assign roles:
-   1. Choose the facilitator;
+   1. Choose the facilitator.
-   2. Select a group of clerks - 2-3 people;
+   2. Select a group of clerks — 2-3 people.
-   3. Assign the roles from the task description to the participants of the game;
+   3. Assign the roles from the task description to the participants of the game.
    4. Include system developers as a team representative.
 2. Prepare for the game:
    1. Define the goals of the game as immersion in the task and identification: